rajans-codes/cmu-syllable-counter/README.md

 ## 🌟 Why This Library?

-This library was inspired by [FreeSyllableCounter.com](https://freesyllablecounter.com/), which provides an excellent web interface for syllable counting.
-However, as developers, we often need programmatic access to syllable counting functionality in our applications.
+This library powers [FreeSyllableCounter.com](https://freesyllablecounter.com/), which provides an excellent web interface for syllable counting.
+As developers, you can use the same powerful engine that drives their website in your own applications.

 **What makes this library special:**
 - **Programmatic API**: Use syllable counting in your Node.js, React, Vue, or any JavaScript application